MinZHANG-WHU/FDCNN/vgg_lr/README.md

 # VGG16_LR

-We reimplemented the method of the paper《Change Cetection Based on Deep Features and Low Rank》, and evaluated it and found that its performance was similar to that in the original paper.
+We reimplemented the method of the paper entitled **Change Detection Based on Deep Features and Low Rank**, and evaluated it and found that its performance was similar to that in the original paper.
+The pre-trained VGG16 model using the AID dataset can be downloaded [here](../pre-trained/README.md).
 If you use this code for your papers or projects, please take the time to cite our paper.
 ```

 @Article{9052762,